USING WOUND WASH

 • Do NOT use Polysporin, Neosporin, hydrogen-peroxide, rubbing alcohol or any other product to clean your piercing without first consulting your piercer.

-Choose one of the following oral rinses to use for cleaning your new piercing:
+Choose one of the following oral rinses to use for rinsing your new piercing:

-After 3 weeks: We recommend that you come back to the studio to purchase a shorter barbell for your piercing.
+AFTER 3 WEEKS we recommend that you come back to the studio to purchase a shorter barbell for your new piercing.